PTNobel/dotfiles/vim/.vim/bundle/YouCompleteMe/README.md

 translation unit consists of the file you are editing and all the files you are including with `#include` directives (directly or indirectly) in that file.

-Supported in filetypes: `c, cpp, objc, objcpp, cs, go, javascript, python, rust, typescript`
+Supported in filetypes: `c, cpp, objc, objcpp, cuda, cs, go, java, javascript, python, rust, typescript`

 #### The `GoTo` subcommand